gophercon/gc15/content/about.md

 ## Gopher Academy
 Gopher Academy's mission is to foster a community of Go developers by providing education, training, and events.

 Founded in 2012 by long time Gophers [Brian Ketelsen](https://twitter.com/bketelsen) and [Erik St. Martin](https://twitter.com/erikstmartin), Gopher Academy exists because we believe in the Go programming language.
 More importantly, we see the opportunity to help shape a community that is inclusive, welcoming, helpful, and vibrant.
-Since inception, Gopher Academy has seen contributions in many forms by a numnber of members of the Go community.
+Since inception, Gopher Academy has seen contributions in many forms by a number of members of the Go community.
 All the community members that volunteer their time assisting with GopherCon and our other community efforts truly make our events a success.

 ### Contact Us